Menu:

 -We start from there with safari jeep(s) in the direction of the desert/ Wadi Bileh.

-From what time to what time does a 'hike' last?
+From what time to what time does the 'Sunset Experience Trip' last?

 (during the winter months).